 2004 A&W / Ark Floors Chairman Carl Lu was a guest speaker at the “World Forest Environment Forum” hosted by the WWF and received recognition for A&W’s contribution to responsible forestry.

 Ark continues in our diligence to provide customers with environmentally-friendly products that result from responsible foresting.
 All of our hardwood products are finished with nine coats of PPG-a longwearing, eco-friendly UV coating with Aluminium Oxide that is permeated into each plank.
 This low VOC coating keeps floors looking beautiful for years to come.
+We are proud to be both Lacey Act and CARB Phase 2 compliant.

 What is the Lacey Act?
 The Lacey Act of 1900, is a conservation law introduced by Iowa Rep. John F. Lacey.
 The law was designed to protect both plants and wildlife by creating civil and criminal penalties for a wide array of violations.
 The Lacey Act most notably prohibits trade in wildlife, fish, plants and trees that have been illegally taken, transported, harvested or sold.
 The Lacey Act was signed into law by President William McKinley on May 25, 1900 and recent amendments in 2008 help ensure responsible forestry.